giantswarm/rfc/provider-naming-standardisation/README.md

 - Caters for multiple providers per platform (e.g. CAPA and EKS clusters on AWS).
 - More uniform than platform names.
+- Widely used and understood in the Kubernetes industry.
+- Unique and unambiguous.

 Cons: